mthomure/clj-gym/README.md

   (g/close-monitor id))
 ```

-The monitor files should be `/tmp/monitor` on the host filesystem.
+The monitor files should be in `/tmp/monitor` on the host filesystem.
 Note the
 use of `:video-callable` and `:render`, above.

-Warning: If you try to `start-monitor` with an existing directory, you'll get an
+Warning: If you `start-monitor` with an existing directory, you'll get an
 HTTP 500 error.

 ## Rebuilding the Docker Image